3.2 Cognitive Changes & Mental Health

 Key Takeaways

-- Delirium is sudden, fluctuating, and reversible (often from infection, dehydration, or medication) and is a medical emergency to report immediately; dementia is gradual and irreversible; depression is a treatable mood disorder, not memory loss
+- Delirium is sudden, fluctuating, and usually reversible (often from infection, dehydration, medication, or pain) and is a medical emergency to report immediately; dementia is gradual and irreversible; depression is a treatable mood disorder, not memory loss

-- Alzheimer's disease is the most common dementia (60-80% of cases); short-term memory fails first while long-term and emotional memory persist longer
+- Alzheimer's disease is the most common dementia (60-80% of cases); short-term memory fails first while long-term and emotional memory persist longer, progressing through early, middle, and late stages

 - Validation therapy acknowledges the resident's feelings and reality ("You miss your mother") rather than correcting them; reality orientation can increase agitation in moderate-to-severe dementia

-- Sundowning is increased confusion and agitation in late afternoon/evening; reduce it with daytime activity, evening light, calm routine, and limited caffeine and naps
+- Sundowning is increased confusion and agitation in the late afternoon/evening (20-45% of Alzheimer's residents); reduce it with daytime activity, evening light, calm routine, and limited caffeine and naps

 Why This Matters

 Emotional and mental-health care is about 8-13% of the New Jersey CNA exam and is the heart of psychosocial care.
-The most-tested skill is distinguishing delirium, dementia, and depression — they look alike but require very different responses.
+The single most-tested skill is distinguishing the three Ds — delirium, dementia, and depression.
+They look alike (all involve confusion or low mood in older adults), they often co-exist, but they require very different responses, and the exam will test whether you know which one is the emergency.

 Delirium vs. Dementia vs. Depression